marmelab/react-admin/docs/SimpleForm.md

 ## Displaying Inputs Based On Permissions

-You can leverage [the `usePermissions` hook](./usePermissions.md) to display a inputs if the user has the required permissions.
+You can leverage [the `usePermissions` hook](./usePermissions.md) to display inputs if the user has the required permissions.

 {% raw %}
 ```jsx